 Rimma Kats is associate editor on Mobile Commerce Daily, New York

 Like this article?
 Sign up for a free subscription to Mobile Commerce Daily's must-read newsletters.
 Click here!

-Related content: Target fuels mobile, social for biggest-ever digital push, Target sets sights on mobile, social shopping with winning app concept, Target entices Super Bowl fans with limited-time-only mobile game, Target intensifies mobile coupon push via interactive marketing campaign, Target makes QR codes key driver in holiday efforts, leave a response, or trackback from your own site.
+Related content: Target’s Cartwheel on a roll with 7M-plus users, new features, Target fuels mobile, social for biggest-ever digital push, Target sets sights on mobile, social shopping with winning app concept, Target entices Super Bowl fans with limited-time-only mobile game, Target intensifies mobile coupon push via interactive marketing campaign, leave a response, or trackback from your own site.